MatthiasKainer/nested-css-to-flat/README.md

 It is not following Sass/LESS/similar Syntax, transformation from this languages will not lead to the expected results

+## Playground

+You can use this online without installing anything by opening [https://matthiaskainer.github.io/nested-css-to-flat/](https://matthiaskainer.github.io/nested-css-to-flat/)

 ## Usage

 As cli